bepunpun/attendly/README.md

 </div>

-## Why RollCall
+## Why Attendly

 Manual attendance wastes the first five minutes of every class and is trivially easy to fake for a friend.
-RollCall replaces it with a face recognition pipeline you fully own — your data never leaves your machine, there's no per-seat SaaS fee, and the whole thing is ~1,000 lines of readable Python you can actually audit.
+Attendly replaces it with a face recognition pipeline you fully own: your data never leaves your machine, there's no per-seat SaaS fee, and the whole thing is ~1,000 lines of readable Python you can actually audit.

-- **Set up once.** Register a student in under a minute — RollCall captures 30 face samples and retrains the recognizer automatically.
+- **Set up once.** Register a student in under a minute; Attendly captures 30 face samples and retrains the recognizer automatically.
 - **Own your data.** SQLite on disk.
 No cloud account, no vendor lock-in.
-- **See the whole picture.** A live dashboard shows who's present, who's late, and who's missing — click anyone for their full attendance history.
+- **See the whole picture.** A live dashboard shows who's present, who's late, and who's missing, with a click through to full attendance history.
 - **Reports without the busywork.** Export CSV or have the day's report emailed to you automatically.